 On November 15, 2023, we entered into the SEPA with GigCapital5 and Yorkville, pursuant to which, upon the Closing of the Business Combination, we can sell to Yorkville up to \$50.0 million of our Common Stock at our request any time during the 36 months following the Closing of the Business Combination.
-In addition, we can also request a Pre-Paid Advance from Yorkville up to an amount of \$10.0 million at the Closing of the Business Combination as evidenced by the Yorkville Note.
-As consideration for the Pre-Paid Advance, immediately prior to, and substantially concurrently with, the Closing of the Business Combination, we issued to Yorkville that number of QT Imaging shares which converted in the aggregate into 1,000,000 shares of our Common Stock upon the completion of the Business Combination.
-On March 4, 2024, we received the Pre-Paid Advance of \$9,025,000 from Yorkville that is due 15 months from the date of issuance and accrues interest on the outstanding balance of the Yorkville Note at an annual rate equal to 6%, subject to an increase to 18% upon an event of default as described in the Yorkville Note.
-The Yorkville Note is convertible by Yorkville into shares of our Common Stock.
+In addition, pursuant to the SEPA, we were entitled to and did request the Pre-Paid Advance from Yorkville and issued Yorkville the Yorkville Note in the amount of \$10.0 million at the Closing of the Business Combination for such Pre-Paid Advance.
+As consideration for the Pre-Paid Advance, immediately prior to, and substantially concurrently with, the Closing of the Business Combination, we issued to Yorkville the Company Shares which were that number of QT Imaging shares which converted in the aggregate into 1,000,000 shares of our common stock upon the completion of the Business Combination.
+On March 4, 2024, we received the Pre-Paid Advance of \$9,025,000 from Yorkville and issued Yorkville the Yorkville Note that was originally due 15 months from the date of issuance, and accrues interest on the outstanding balance of the Yorkville Note at an annual rate equal to 6%, subject to an increase to 18% upon an event of default as described in the Yorkville Note.
+The Yorkville Note is convertible by Yorkville into shares of our common stock.